Adverb Clauses of Condition and Concession: Understanding the Basics

 Question 11 of 11

-11. Which of the following is an example of an adverb clause of condition?
+11. What is the purpose of an adverb clause of concession?

 Question 11 of 11